ngeiger19/seniorproject-PacificWhales/Milestone 4/Team-Proj-Inception.md

 23. [E] As a user, I want to be able to RSVP for events so that other users know I am planning to attend.
 24. [E] As a user, I want events I'm hosting or attending to show up on my public calender so that others will know that I won't be available to book shows during those events.
 25. [E] As a user, I want want to be notified when other users RSVP to my event so that I can message them and have an idea of how many people will be attending.
-26. [E] As a user, I want to be able to control who seees my event and have the ability to approve/decline people from attending so that I can control who shows up.
+26. [E] As a user, I want to be able to control who sees my event and have the ability to approve/decline people from attending so that I can control who shows up.
 27. [E] As a user, I want to be able to report spam posts so that the events page will only contain legitimate events.

 ## Initial Architecture Envisioning